ccswbs/UoGd7-Training/basicbeginner.md

 ### Adding a New User
 1. At the top of the Administration Menu Bar select "People".
-2. Select the "+ Add User"
+2. Select "+ Add User"
 3. Under the "Role" category, select the roles in which you would like the user to have.
-    * All Unchecked (Except Authenticated User): User is a normal user with no creation/editing capabilities.
+    * All Unchecked (Except Authenticated User): User is a normal user with no content creation/editing capabilities.
     * For more information on the user roles, please visit the [Drupal User Roles and Responsibilities](rolesandresp.md) section.
 4. For the sake of saving the information you just edited, enter a *random* password in the "Password" and "Confirm Password" field.
-(This step is purely for the sake of saving.
+This step is purely for the sake of saving.
 This password is **NOT IMPORTANT**!!!
-It will not be retained since the User's Central Login ID and Password will override and provide that user access to the website).
+It will not be retained since the User's Central Login ID and Password will override and provide that user access to the website.
 5. Select the "Save" button.

 ![Add New User Image](images/newUser.png)

-### Adding /  Removing Permissions on Pre-existing Site
+### Adding/Removing Permissions on Pre-existing Site

 1. At the top of the Administration Menu Bar select "People".
-2. Locate the appropriate user you would like to edit.
-You can do this by either using the filter provided, scrolling through the list or in-browser search feature.
+2. Locate the appropriate user you would like to edit permissions for.
+You can do this by either using the filter provided, scrolling through the list, or using the in-browser search feature (ctrl + f).
 4. Once the user is located, select the "edit" option for that user.
-5. Under the "Role" category, select or deselect the roles in which you would like the user to have.
+5. Under the "Role" category, select or deselect the roles you would like the user to have.
     * All Unchecked (Except Authenticated User): User is a normal user with no creation/editing capabilities.
     * For more information on the user roles, please visit the [Drupal User Roles and Responsibilities](rolesandresp.md) section.
 5. For the sake of saving the information you just edited, enter a *random* password in the "Password" and "Confirm Password" field.
 (This step is purely for the sake of saving.
 This password is **NOT IMPORTANT**!!!
 It will not be retained since the User's Central Login ID and Password will override and provide that user access to the website).